Building a CI/CD pipeline in GitLab

 : Production environment available to users.testing

-In addition, there is a common folder named infra
+There is also a common infra

 and testing

-environments have limited permissions in the infra
+environment service accounts have restricted permissions in the infra

-folder and are only allowed to pull Docker images.
+folder limited to pulling Docker images.

 - Create a GitLab instance.